Malaysia–Palestine relations

-On 31 August 2021, a western district in Gaza named one of its streets "Malaysia Street" in honour of Malaysia's support for Palestine.
-Furthermore, locals in Gaza also raised Malaysian flags to celebrate Merdeka Day.
+Palestine is represented in Malaysia by an embassy in the capital Kuala Lumpur.
+The Palestinian Cultural Organisation Malaysia is thought to act as an unofficial embassy of Hamas, and Hamas leaders have visited Malaysia.
+In 2013, Malaysian prime minister Najib Razak visited the Gaza Strip.

+In 2023, following the October 7 attacks on Israel, Malaysian prime minister Anwar Ibrahim contacted Hamas leaders to express his unwavering support.
+In response to the Gaza war that followed, the Malaysian government allocated RM100 million in aid to the Palestinians.
+In late August 2025, Ibrahim allocated another RM100 million to the Sumud Nusantara aid flotilla.

-Assassination of Fadi Mohammad al-Batsh in Malaysia
+Palestinians in Malaysia

+Malaysia awards scholarships to Palestinian students.
+In 1993, there were approximately 3,000–5,000 Palestinian students in Malaysia, with many Palestinians also choosing Malaysia as a country for temporary refuge.

 On 21 April 2018, the Palestinian engineer, lecturer, and Hamas member Fadi Mohammad al-Batsh was gunned down by two men on a motorbike while heading to a mosque for dawn prayers.
 According to Israeli media, al-Batsch was an expert on rocket and drone accuracy, who had recently published material on drone development and transmitters for controlling drones.
 In response, Hamas issued a statement identifying al-Batsh as one of their own and blamed his death on the "hand of treachery."
 His relatives have blamed Israel for assassinating al-Batsch.
-The Malaysia's Deputy Prime Minister Dato' Seri Dr. Ahmad Zahid Hamidi has announced that the Malaysian Government would investigate the possibility that foreign agents were involved in his killing.
+Malaysia's Deputy Prime Minister Dato' Seri Dr. Ahmad Zahid Hamidi has announced that the Malaysian Government would investigate the possibility that foreign agents were involved in his killing.
 Zahid described the assailants as two European or Middle Eastern men who were riding a powerful BMW 1100cc motorbike.
 Israel has so far denied involvement in al-Batsh's assassination.

+In late September 2022, the Royal Malaysian Police foiled an alleged Mossad plot to kidnap two Palestinian computer experts in Kuala Lumpur using an undercover cell consisting of Malaysian nationals who had allegedly been recruited and trained in Europe.
+According to Malaysian authorities, this cell was also allegedly involved in spying on important sites including airports, government electronic companies, and tracking down Palestinian activists.
+Though these operatives kidnapped one of the men, the second escaped and alerted Malaysian police.
+The operatives allegedly assisted Mossad officials via video call in interrogating their captive, who was questioned about the computer programming and software capabilities of Hamas and its Izz ad-Din al-Qassam Brigades.
+With the aid of the second Palestinian man, Malaysian police were able to track down the car registration plates to a house where the alleged kidnappers were arrested and the man was freed.